Ulta Beauty, Inc. (NASDAQ:ULTA) Shares Sold by Foyston Gordon & Payne Inc

 Other large investors also recently bought and sold shares of the company.
 Bedel Financial Consulting Inc. acquired a new position in Ulta Beauty during the second quarter worth $26,000.
 Allred Capital Management LLC acquired a new position in Ulta Beauty during the first quarter worth $31,000.
 E Fund Management Co.
 Ltd. purchased a new stake in shares of Ulta Beauty during the first quarter worth $31,000.
 Summit Wealth Group LLC purchased a new stake in shares of Ulta Beauty during the first quarter worth $38,000.
 Finally, Quantbot Technologies LP purchased a new stake in shares of Ulta Beauty during the first quarter worth $41,000.
 Institutional investors own 81.32% of the company’s stock.

 A number of research firms have recently issued reports on ULTA.
-Telsey Advisory Group upped their target price on shares of Ulta Beauty from $415.00 to $475.00 and gave the stock an “outperform” rating in a report on Thursday, August 26th.
-Loop Capital upped their target price on shares of Ulta Beauty from $360.00 to $400.00 and gave the stock a “hold” rating in a report on Thursday, August 26th.
-They noted that the move was a valuation call.
-Oppenheimer upped their target price on shares of Ulta Beauty from $415.00 to $450.00 and gave the stock an “outperform” rating in a report on Thursday, August 26th.
-Wells Fargo & Company lowered shares of Ulta Beauty from an “overweight” rating to an “equal weight” rating and dropped their target price for the stock from $430.00 to $425.00 in a report on Friday.
-Finally, Morgan Stanley upped their target price on shares of Ulta Beauty from $350.00 to $430.00 and gave the stock an “equal weight” rating in a report on Thursday, August 26th.
+UBS Group upped their target price on shares of Ulta Beauty from $415.00 to $455.00 and gave the stock a “buy” rating in a report on Thursday, August 26th.
+Citigroup upped their target price on shares of Ulta Beauty from $360.00 to $410.00 and gave the stock a “neutral” rating in a report on Thursday, August 26th.
+Morgan Stanley upped their target price on shares of Ulta Beauty from $350.00 to $430.00 and gave the stock an “equal weight” rating in a report on Thursday, August 26th.
+DA Davidson upped their target price on shares of Ulta Beauty from $376.00 to $445.00 and gave the stock a “buy” rating in a report on Thursday, August 26th.
+Finally, Cowen upped their target price on shares of Ulta Beauty from $385.00 to $490.00 and gave the stock an “outperform” rating in a report on Thursday, August 26th.
 Eight analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus price target of $401.00.

 ULTA stock traded up $4.14 during mid-day trading on Tuesday, hitting $387.31.
 762,157 shares of the company were exchanged, compared to its average volume of 736,548.
 The firm has a market capitalization of $21.05 billion, a P/E ratio of 28.24, a PEG ratio of 1.83 and a beta of 1.70.
 The business has a fifty day simple moving average of $351.37 and a 200-day simple moving average of $334.22.
 Ulta Beauty, Inc. has a 12-month low of $200.50 and a 12-month high of $414.98.